 With us today, Todd Dexheimer.
 How are you doing, Todd?

 Todd Dexheimer: Good, Joe.
 I appreciate you having me on.

 Joe Fairless: We’re glad to have you on the show.
 A little bit about Todd – he is the owner at Sterling Acquisitions.
-When he began investing in 2008, he bought three different properties; I’ll let him explain what he did with those three properties, but right out of the gate he bought three different properties.
+When he began investing in 2008, he bought three different multi family properties; I’ll let him explain what he did with those three properties, but right out of the gate he bought three different properties.
 He proceeded to complete over 100 rehab and sell flips and 80 units of single-families, and he has bought a ski resort and he is now buying apartments out of state.
 He’s bought 76 units since about this time last year.
 He’s formally a high school teacher and he is in Twin Cities, Minnesota.
 With that being said, Todd, do you wanna give the Best Ever listeners a little bit more about your background and your focus?

 Todd Dexheimer: Yeah, absolutely.
 Like you said, I used to be a high school shop teacher; I did that for about five years, and my wife took a job in Saint Paul, which is where we live right now, so I had nothing to do but read, because right when she got married, she took a long-distance job, we were living apart, so I read and I got really interesting in investing, and in real estate investing in particular.
 I really like the apartment stuff, and I thought “This is what I wanna do.”

 Timing worked out really well, obviously.
 I started in 2008, right when the market crashed, and like you said, I bought three properties.
 I bought them all within a couple weeks of each other.
 I bought my first rental house, which I actually still own today, I bought a house to live in and fix up and flip, a foreclosure that my wife and I lived in; that was a treat.
 Then I also bought with a partner my first actual flip that I didn’t live in, and it all went really well, I kind of wanted to keep on going.